Quantifying Chiral Magnetic Effect from Anomalous-Viscous Fluid Dynamics

 {\it Summary and Discussions.---} In summary, the CME is a new type of macroscopic anomalous transport arising from microscopic anomaly in chiral matter.
 Given its observation in Dirac and Weyl semimetal systems in condensed matters experiments, it is now of extreme relevance and significance to search for such effect in an entirely different system i.e. the QGP, for the CME as a universal emergent phenomenon.
 A critically needed theoretical tool for this effort, the Anomalous Viscous Fluid Dynamics (AVFD), has been developed in this paper, which simultaneously accounts for both anomalous and normal viscous transport effects of fermion currents on top of realistic bulk evolution in heavy ion collisions.
 The AVFD allows a quantitative understanding of the generation and evolution of CME-induced charge separation during hydrodynamic stage as well as its dependence on theoretical ingredients.
 With reasonable estimates of key parameters, the AVFD simulations have provided the first phenomenologically successful explanation of the measured signal in 200AGeV AuAu collisions.

 We end by briefly mentioning a number of interesting problems that are being explored with this new tool.
 These include studying possible anomalous transport of fermions with finite mass~\cite{Mueller:2016ven} for quantifying possible charged kaon separation signal, the influence of different magnetic field time dependence, the CME-induced gapless excitation known as the Chiral Magnetic Wave which leads to a splitting in the positive/negative pion elliptic flow~\cite{Burnier:2011bf,Adamczyk:2015eqo}, as well as the development of event-by-event simulations.
-Finally it is important to test AVFD with different choices of underlying initial conditions and bulk evolution models (e.g. the MUSIC code~\cite{Gale:2013da}) and investigation is now underway.
-These problems, along with many other new studies enabled by the AVFD, will be reported in a long sequel elsewhere in the near future.
+These, as well as many other new studies enabled by the AVFD, will be reported in a future publication.

-{\bf Acknowledgments.} The authors thank B. Chen, H. Huang, X.-G. Huang, D. Kharzeev, V. Koch, R. Lacey, S. Schlichting, M. Stephanov, A. Tang, R. Venugopalan, F. Wang, G. Wang, N. Xu, H.-U. Yee and P. Zhuang for helpful discussions.
+The authors thank B. Chen, H. Huang, X.-G. Huang, D. Kharzeev, V. Koch, R. Lacey, S. Schlichting, M. Stephanov, A. Tang, R. Venugopalan, F. Wang, G. Wang, N. Xu, H.-U. Yee and P. Zhuang for helpful discussions.
 The authors are particularly grateful to U. Heinz and C. Shen for developing the VISHNU hydro simulations and for their assistance in using this tool.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the Beam Energy Scan Theory (BEST) Topical Collaboration.
-The work is also supported in part by the National Science Foundation under Grant No. PHY-1352368 (SS and JL) and by the U.S. Department of Energy under grant Contract Number No. DE- SC0012704 (BNL)/DE-SC0011090 (MIT) (YY).
-JL is grateful to the RIKEN BNL Research Center for partial support and to the Institute for Nuclear Theory for hospitality during the INT-16-3 Program The computation of this research was performed on IU's Big Red II cluster that is supported in part by Lilly Endowment, Inc. (through its support for the Indiana University Pervasive Technology Institute) and in part by the Indiana METACyt Initiative.
+The work is also supported in part by the National Science Foundation under Grant No. PHY-1352368 (SS and JL), by the National Science Foundation of China under Grant No. 11735007 (JL) and by the U.S. Department of Energy under grant Contract Number No. DE- SC0012704 (BNL)/DE-SC0011090 (MIT) (YY).
+JL is grateful to the Institute for Nuclear Theory for hospitality during the INT-16-3 Program.
+The computation of this research was performed on IU's Big Red II cluster, supported in part by Lilly Endowment, Inc. (through its support for the Indiana University Pervasive Technology Institute) and in part by the Indiana METACyt Initiative.